How to Book Delta Flights with Points in 2026 (Without Using SkyMiles)

 Complete guide to Chase, American Express, Capital One and Citi transfer partners and how to use them.

 Delta SkyMiles are known for high prices and unpredictable award costs.
 The good news?
-You don’t have to use SkyMiles to fly Delta.
+You do not have to use SkyMiles to fly Delta.

-Thanks to airline partnerships, you can often book Delta-operated flights using partner airline miles — frequently for far fewer points.
+Thanks to airline partnerships, you can often book Delta-operated flights using partner airline miles — frequently for far fewer points than Delta charges its own members.

-In this guide, I’ll show you exactly how to book Delta flights using:
+In this guide, I will show you exactly how to book Delta flights in 2026 using:

 Virgin Atlantic Flying Club